jnbp/t-skylt/README.md

 ## ❤️ Credits

 A massive thank you to **T-Skylt Sweden AB**!
-The collaboration with the manufacturer is quite cool fantastic, and their support allowed me to add some additional stuff to this integration possible.
+The collaboration with the manufacturer is quite cool, and their support allowed me to add some additional stuff to this integration.

 * **Hardware Manufacturer:** [T-Skylt Sweden AB](http://t-skylt.se)
 * **Integration Maintainer:** [@jnbp](https://github.com/jnbp)